infinum/frontend-handbook/JavaScript/Styleguide.md

 ## [Arrow Functions](#arrow-functions)

-When you must use function expressions (as when passing an anonymous function), use arrow function notation.
+When you must use function expressions (e.g., when passing an anonymous function), use arrow function notation.

 ```js
 // bad